astashov/liftosaur/src/docs/content/docs.md

 ### State Variables and Finish Day Script

 Let's start with creating our own simple workout.
 Open liftosaur.com (you may want to use laptop or desktop computer for that, not a phone, so you'd have access to keyboard.
 It's not required, but in my opinion - way more handy).
-Go to Settings (cog icon at the right bottom corner), and press on "Choose Program".
+Go to Settings (cog icon at the right bottom corner), and press "Choose Program".
 There, press "Create new program".
 Let's name it "Liftosaurus".

-Now, press on "Day 1", then press on "+" button to add excercise.
+Now, press "Day 1", then press the "+" button to add an exercise.
 Select "Bench Press", and press "Add".
-It will add Bench Press excercise, with 1 set of 5 reps and 0lb weight for each rep.
+It will add Bench Press exercise, with 1 set of 5 reps and 0lb weight for each rep.

 Go back ("Back" button top left corner), and press "Edit Script" button.

-This is where we specify the logic for progressions and deloads for our excercises.
+This is where we specify the logic for progressions and deloads for our exercises.
 Let's try to make it so when we finish a day, we increase bench press weight by 5lb.

 For that, press "Add State Variable", and create new state variable named "benchPressWeight" (one word no spaces), and choose "variable type" - "lb", then press "Add".
 Then press "0 lb" value of the variable, and change it to e.g. 45lb (empty bar).

-You just created a variable, that will store the weight of the bench press excercise for the next day.
+You just created a variable, that will store the weight of the bench press exercise for the next day.

-Now, there's "Finish Day Script" below, which will define how those variables change when we finish all excercises in a day.
+Now, there's "Finish Day Script" below, which will define how those variables change when we finish all exercises in a day.
 Press under the "Finish Day Script" label, and type this there:

 ```javascript
 state.benchPressWeight = state.benchPressWeight + 5lb
 ```

 This means that when we finish a day, we're going to add 5lb to the previous value of `benchPressWeight`.
-Now let's use `state.benchPressWeight` in our excercise.
+Now let's use `state.benchPressWeight` in our exercise.
 Press "Back" to go back to the days list, then press "Day 1" again, and press the button for the first bench press set.
 There, in the "Weight" field, type the following:

 ```javascript
 state.benchPressWeight;